Siegmund duality for physicists: a bridge between spatial and first-passage properties of continuous and discrete time stochastic processes: Duality for discrete time random walks

 Here, we study the process \eqref{defXt} on a finite time interval $\llbracket 0,T \rrbracket$.
 On this interval we define the {\it dual process} of $X_n$, which we denote $Y_n$.
 It is initialised at some value $Y_0 \in[a,b]$ and then follows the dynamics

 where the $\tilde W_n$'s follow the same stochastic dynamics as the $W_n$'s.
-This can be seen as a time-reversed version of $X_n$ but with an arbitrary initial position $Y_0$ and with hard walls at $a$ and $b$ instead of absorbing ones (as shown in Fig. \ref{fig:two_subfigs_process}).
+This can be seen as a time-reversed version of {\red the process} $X_n$ but with an arbitrary initial position $Y_0$ and with hard walls at $a$ and $b$ instead of absorbing ones (as shown in Fig. \ref{fig:two_subfigs_process}).
 Note that the left wall is at $x=a$ and not $a^-$ in the dual.

-In addition, for a fixed value of $Y_0$, we define the {\it dual trajectory} $X^R_n$ of a given realisation of $X_n$ as the realisation of $Y_n$ which starts at $Y_0$, and which satisfies for all $n$, $\tilde W_n=W_{T+1-n}$.
-We also define $\hat{X}^R_n=X^R_{T-n}$.
-Examples of trajectories along with their dual trajectories are shown in Fig.~\ref{fig:two_subfigs_process}.
+{\red In addition, for a fixed value of $X_0^R\in [a,b]$, we define the {\it dual trajectory} (or time-reversed trajectory) $X^R_n$ of a given realisation of $X_n$ with jump sequence $(W_1,W_2,\ldots,W_T)$, as the trajectory which starts at the initial position $X_0^R$, and whose jump sequence is $(-W_T,-W_{T-1},\ldots,-W_0)$.
+Such a trajectory can be seen as a particular realisation of $Y_n$ defined in (\ref{defdual}), which satisfies $Y_0=X_0^R$ and for all $n$, $\tilde W_n = W_{T+1-n}$.} We also define $\hat{X}^R_n=X^R_{T-n}${\red , which is easier to interpret visually.} Examples of trajectories along with their dual trajectories are shown in Fig.~\ref{fig:two_subfigs_process}.

 As for the continuous case, we are interested in making a connection between the exit probability at $b$ for the process $X_n$,

 and the conditional cumulative of its dual $Y_n$, where $\tilde W_1$ is drawn from $p_{st}(w)$